-Fennel seeds are a cooling carminative—they relieve gas without increasing internal heat.
-It’s carminative properties, prevent and remove blockages.
-In doing so, air can move through the body and kindle the digestive fire.
-Fennel’s volatile oils activates the digestive juices and transform the gut from a stagnant swamp into a flowing river.
-In fostering digestion, nutrients can be better absorbed and toxic build-up prevented.
+A cooling carminative, fennel seeds—relieve gas without increasing internal heat or tejas.
+While carminative properties, prevent and remove blockages.
+In doing so, air can move through the body to kindle our digestive fires.
+The volatile oils activate the digestive juices.
+Transforming the gut from a stagnant swamp into a flowing river.
+In fostering digestion, nutrients can be better absorbed and toxic, or ama, build-up prevented.

-The carminative actions and cooling energy, makes fennel especially beneficial for pitta (fire + water) constitutions or imbalances like anger, skin conditions, hot flashes, inflammation, indigestion, acid-reflex, or other ailments connected to the small intestine where heat festers.
+The carminative actions and cooling energy makes fennel especially beneficial for pitta (fire + water) imbalances like hot flashes, inflammation, indigestion, acid-reflex, or other ailments connected to the small intestine where heat festers.
 Fennel’s cooling energy will help to balance the excessive heat (pitta), but it will not hinder the digestive fire.
-This favorable combination makes fennel a great spice for all constitutions.

 According to Ayurveda, like attracts like, and opposites decrease—creating balance.
 Incorporating this wisdom of counterbalancing through our foods can support staying in physical balance whether the ailment is connected to excessive heat within or in the seasonal air.
-This Summer, keep it cool, but keep it kindling with fennel seeds.
+Keep it cool, and keep it kindling with fennel seeds.

 Well, tell me, tell me—what are the benefits of fennel?

 - Improves digestion

 - Helps absorb nutrients